adfink/adfink.github.io/about.md

 We all have thoughts.
 Things like ideas pop into our minds sometimes.
 Usually these things pop out of our minds just as fast.
 They just poke in to say hello and then wander off into the ether to bother someone else.
-Sometimes I like to grab onto these thoughts, these ideas, and take a closer look.
-Roll them around, poke them back, toss them around and introduce them to other ideas that I see floating around.
+Sometimes it's fun to grab onto these thoughts, these ideas, and take a closer look.
+Roll them around, poke them back, toss them around and introduce them to other ideas that you see floating around.
 Sometimes it's fun to grab on to one of these mind pops and take them for a ride to a place they haven't been before and see what they'll do.
 Sometimes it's fun to let the mind pops take you for a ride and have them introduce you to their friends.
 Sometimes it's fun